 Its simple really, you heat them up.

-The next few weeks you will feel the pressure and be revealed to your instructors, but most importantly to yourself.
+The next few weeks you will feel the pressure and be revealed to not only your colleagues, friends and instructors, but most importantly to yourself.
 You will find out what you’re made of in a hurry.
 Life is filled with obstacles, can you problem solve and sacrifice to reach the finish line.
 Do you quit on a class or do you “get er dun!” no excuses.
 It’s a difficult process, but necessary to help refine you into the professionals you will become that are worthy of the Wayne State mantel.
 Look at your challenges as opportunities for innovation.
 Motivational speaker Dr. Myles Munroe once said, “…when man asked God for a chair, he was shown a tree.”

 It’s up to you to find a way to finish strong using the resources available to you.